-• ADC platforms, which we have licensed from collaboration partners to leverage third-party proprietary linker payloads, and which link monoclonal antibodies that specifically target cancer cells with cytotoxins that are designed to trigger cell death in the cancer cell;
+- ADC platforms, which we have licensed from collaboration partners to leverage third-party proprietary linker payloads, and which link mAbs that specifically target cancer cells with cytotoxins that are designed to trigger cancer cell death. - Multi-specific platforms, which enable us to design antibodies that can bind to two (in the case of our bispecific DART product candidates) or more distinct targets, each with antibody-like specificity, with the goal of creating a more significant biological effect than binding any one of the targets as with an antibody or two or more of them separately as a combination.
+We have specifically utilized our DART platform to generate product candidates for use in the following modalities:

-- Multi-specific platforms, which enable us to design antibodies that can bind to two (in the case of our bispecific DART product candidates) or more distinct targets, each with antibody-like specificity, with the goal of creating a more significant biological effect than binding any one of the targets as with an antibody or two or more of them separately as a combination.
-We have specifically utilized our DART platform to generate product candidates for use in the following modalities: - Bispecific checkpoints.
+- Bispecific checkpoints.
 We leverage our proprietary DART platform to enable simultaneous targeting of multiple co-inhibitory receptors or checkpoints, such as those involved in inhibiting T-cell responses.
 Targeting two immunoregulatory pathways, such as two checkpoints in a single molecule, affords the clinical benefit of the combination together with the potential for improved efficacy and/or safety, as well as advantages in manufacturing, simplified clinical development and enhanced patient convenience. - Next-Generation T-Cell Engagers.
-We have extensive experience applying our proprietary multispecific DART and TRIDENT platforms to develop molecules that redirect T-cell activation and killing which: (1) recognize and bind to structures expressed on a cancer cell, (2) recruit all types of cytotoxic, or cell killing, T cells, irrespective of their ability to recognize cancer cells, and (3) trigger T-cell activation, expansion, and cell killing mechanisms to destroy a cancer cell. - MacroGenics' next-generation T-cell engagers incorporate a CD3 component that is designed to minimize cytokine-release syndrome (CRS), a potentially life-threatening toxicity, while increasing the magnitude of antitumor activity with a longer half-life to permit intermittent dosing; and - Fc Optimization platform, which introduces certain mutations into the Fc domain of a mAb in order to modulate antibody interaction with immune effector cells to enhance the killing of cancer cells.
+We have extensive experience applying our proprietary multi-specific DART and TRIDENT® platforms to develop molecules that redirect T-cell activation and killing which: (1) recognize and bind to structures expressed on a cancer cell, (2) recruit all types of cytotoxic, or cell killing, T cells, irrespective of their ability to recognize cancer cells, and (3) trigger T-cell activation, expansion, and cell-killing mechanisms to destroy a cancer cell.
+MacroGenics' next-generation T-cell engagers incorporate a CD3 component that is designed to minimize cytokine-release syndrome (CRS), a potentially life-threatening toxicity, while increasing the magnitude of antitumor activity with a longer half-life to permit intermittent dosing. - Fc Optimization platform, which introduces certain mutations into the Fc domain of a mAb to modulate antibody interaction with immune effector cells to enhance the killing of cancer cells.

-Our goal is to be a fully-integrated biotechnology company leading in the discovery, development, manufacturing and commercialization of breakthrough antibody-based biologics for the treatment of patients with cancer.
+Our continued strategy is to be a fully-integrated biotechnology company leading in the discovery, development, manufacturing and commercialization of antibody-based biologics for the treatment of patients with cancer.

-Our Pipeline of Oncology Clinical Product Candidates for Which We Retain Commercial Rights
+Our Pipeline of Oncology Product Candidates for Which We Retain Commercial Rights

-The table below depicts the status of our oncology product candidates that are in clinical development and for which we retain all or some commercial rights:
+The table below depicts the status of our diverse portfolio of oncology product candidates for which we retain commercialization or other important rights in the U.S. or more broadly: